fluree/developers-site/docs/sense/Resolve Module/Data Quality Rules/Creating Business Rule/index.md

 5. Existing mappings of the Data Sets which the user chose from the last screen will also be visible here for ready reference and to avoid duplication.

+**Step 7.
+Add Users**

-Step 7.
-Add Users: As we’ve seen with other Objects / Elements of the system, it is important to define the entitlements for specific users in terms of data quality rules.
+As we’ve seen with other Objects / Elements of the system, it is important to define the entitlements for specific users in terms of data quality rules.
 For rules, there are two types of entitlements: _Rule_ _Admin_ and _Rule_ _Executor_

 ![](images/116_dq_rules_9.png)